OfficeDev/office-js-docs-pr/docs/reference/manifest/sets.md

 ---
 title: Sets element in the manifest file
-description: 'The Sets element specifies the minimum set of Office JavaScript API your Office Add-in requires in order to activate.' ms.date: 03/19/2019
+description: The Sets element specifies the minimum set of Office JavaScript API your Office Add-in requires in order to activate. ms.date: 03/19/2019
 localization_priority: Normal
 ---